-Example 2: A professor at a university accepts a position with the Office of Personnel Management and is granted an unpaid leave of absence from the university.
+Example 2: A professor at a University accepts a position with the Office of Personnel Management and is granted an unpaid leave of absence from the University.
 Absent any other benefits, the unpaid leave status is not a supplementation to his salary because it does not have an ascertainable monetary value.
+(However, under

-(However, under 18 U.S.C. § 208, he may have to be recused from any would have particular matter that а direct and predictable effect on the financial interests of the university.)
+18 U.S.C. § 208, he may have to be recused from any particular matter that would have a direct and predictable effect on the financial interests of the University.)